dominictarr/forkdb/readme.markdown

 `cb(err, key)` fires when an error occurs or when all the data has been written successfully to blob storage and leveldb under the key `key`.

+Optionally, you can set an `opts.prebatch(row, key)` function that masks the prebatch function declared in the constructor.

 ## var r = fdb.heads(key)